vamshichowdary/vamshichowdary.github.io/src/content/blog/learn_LU.md

 and obtaining the low-rank representations of the level-2 off-diagonal blocks (and denoted by super-scripts).

 [See here for more such rank-structured matrix examples](https://scg.ece.ucsb.edu/publications/theses/Lyons_2005_Thesis.pdf).

+---

+## References

+[^1]: **GFMM: Generalized Fast Multipole Method for learning matrix-vector products.** Our previous work on efficient parameterization of FMM-like operators.
+[Link to paper](https://example.com/gfmm)

+[^2]: **Learning LU Factorization with Dense Layers.** Previous approach using masked dense linear layers for L and U representation, which is not parameter efficient.
+[Link to paper](https://example.com/lu-dense)